 - A. Each week, instructor will return graded quizzes and writing assignments. - B. A mid-term evaluation will be presented to student by instructor one-on-one. - C. Written assignments may be redone and re-evaluated once if they are handed in within two weeks after receiving grade. - D. Students will be graded on class participation, written assignments, quizzes, attitude and attendance. - E. Late work/missed assignments will be accepted and will be graded down by one full grade.
 All assignments must be completed, but no credit will be given later than two weeks after original due date.
 If assignments are not completed, student will not pass the course. - F. In the case of an absence, it is a student's responsibility to contact instructor to report absence and to receive homework assignments AS SOON AS POSSIBLE.
 Do NOT wait until the next week or you will be behind.
 All assignments build on the last one.
-Assignments that were due on day of absence will be accepted one week late with a possible grade penalty. - G. Spelling, grammar and style mistakes will be subtracted from an assignment's grade. - H. Students will NOT be graded based on instructor's agreement or disagreement with the point of view/position taken by student in an opinion piece. - I. All assignments from students must be typed and must be double-spaced, and a printed hard copy handed in for grading. - J. If a student sends an e-mail to instructor, mark in the subject line: MESSAGE FROM LOYOLA STUDENT. - K. Grades will not be "averaged" over the semester; students will be graded on progress.
+Assignments that were due on day of absence will be accepted one week late with a possible grade penalty.
+An envelope with graded assignments and new assignments will be in the Journalism Department for the absent student.
+Also new assignments can be sent to student by instructor via e-mail. - G. Spelling, grammar and style mistakes will be subtracted from an assignment's grade. - H. Students will NOT be graded based on instructor's agreement or disagreement with the point of view/position taken by student in an opinion piece. - I. All assignments from students must be typed and must be double-spaced. - J. If a student sends an e-mail to instructor, mark in the subject line: MESSAGE FROM LOYOLA STUDENT. - K. Grades will not be "averaged" over the semester; students will be graded on progress.
 Improvement counts!